A Grand Day Out

 The clouds were all working nicely and I have to say I didn’t have much of a problem finding lift.
 Cloudbase was around 5500ft,and I thoroughly enjoyed the feeling of scudding through the bottoms of the grayness before coming out into sunshine and amazing views.

-Sam headed off more in the Killin direction, and seems to struggle for a while under a blue bit before I lost sight of him, but I pushed on north with Paulo.
-After a nice climb off Meall Ghoardaidh we headed into Glen Lyon where Paulo peeled off to the right to hunt for a climb.
+Sam headed off more in the Killin direction, and seems to struggle for a while under a blue bit before I lost sight of him, but I pushed on north with Stephen.
+After a nice climb off Meall Ghoardaidh we headed into Glen Lyon where Stephen peeled off to the right to hunt for a climb.
 I went slightly left, into the sunshine and got shot back up to base in my strongest core of the day above Creagan nan Gobhar.
-Paulo on the other hand dropped like a stone, and the last I saw of him was scrabbling low on the hillside.
+Stephen on the other hand dropped like a stone, and the last I saw of him was scrabbling low on the hillside.
 Amazing how a slightly different line can make such a big difference.

 The views along Glen Lyon were unreal - Schiehallion off to the east, and looking west Black Mount, Glencoe and right over to Ben Nevis and beyond.
 Well done Scotland.